nhsconnect/prm-deductions-portal-administration/README.md

 - `SERVICE_URL` - This is prepopulated by `tasks` and will configure it to service URL according to environment.
 - `REPOSITORY_URI` - This is prepopulated by `tasks` (based on `IMAGE_REPO_NAME`)
 - `NODE_ENV` - set by the Docker files to be `local`
-- `AUTHORIZATION_KEYS` - a comma-separated list of Authorization keys.
-These are automatically taken from AWS Parameters Store in the 'dev' and 'test' environments.

 ### Node Scripts